3 Traversing Our Mass Media Landscape

 Study the following presentation slides by using the forward button or clicking on sections of the control bar.
 To enlarge any interactive presentation in this book, click on the lower-right full-screen option (arrows).

 This is a theme you’ll see in future chapters as well.
 In June of 2024, U.S. Surgeon General Vivek Murthy called for tobacco-style warning labels on social media platforms to advise parents about the potential risks for adolescents’ mental health.
 Some states, including Arkansas, have set up protocols for reducing or eliminating students’ access to social media during school hours.
+And in September 2024, the Arkansas Attorney General filed a lawsuit accusing YouTube and Google of targeting minors with harmful content that can lead to clinical addiction.

 As an extreme example of the negative effects of social media on young teenagers, a New York Times article detailed how junior high students in Pennsylvania used TikTok to impersonate their teachers and post lewd, racist and homophobic videos.